coffee-cup/jakerunzer-com/src/pages/writing/krill.md

 most of us can agree that large amounts of punctuation and complicated symbols can make code harder to look at.
 Ruby is easier to read than C++.

-In Krill I tried to kept the use of punctuation to a minimum.
-There are no semi colons as the end of the line, no commas between function parameters, and no parens surrounding function arguments.
+In Krill I tried to keep the use of punctuation to a minimum.
+There are no semi colons at the end of the line, no commas between function parameters, and no parens surrounding function arguments.
 There is even an operator (stolen from Haskell) dedicated to avoiding parens.
 It works by evaluating the entire right side of the operator before the left.
 With it, you can change this